Rick-Phoenix/querygen/README.md

 }

 func (s *Store) GetUserWithPosts(ctx context.Context, params GetUserWithPostsParams) (*querygen.UserWithPosts, error) {
-	if err := s.Queries.UpdateUser(ctx, params.UpdateUserParams); err != nil {
+    // Only one query here, so no transaction is necessary if err := s.Queries.UpdateUser(ctx, params.UpdateUserParams); err != nil {
 		return nil, fmt.Errorf("error with UpdateUser: %w", err) }

-	userChan := make(chan *sqlgen.User)
+    // Two queries in a non-transaction group, so goroutines are used userChan := make(chan *sqlgen.User)

 	postsChan := make(chan []*sqlgen.Post)